renevoorburg/oailite/README.md

 # dbwalker.sh

-This is a helper script for viewing and processing data retrieved by oailite.sh.
+This is a helper script for viewing and processing data retrieved by `oailite.sh`.

 	usage: ./dbwalker.sh [OPTIONS] -s [source db] -t [source table]